input-output-hk/cardano-sl/CONTRIBUTING.md

 The following places are where developers chat about cardano development:
 * The officially sanctioned chat can be found [here](https://chat.cardano.org/channel/developers)
+* Additionally, there is a Telegram channel for developers [here](https://t.me/CardanoDevelopersOfficial)
-* Additionally, there is a gitter channel that has been created for this project, that can be found [here](https://gitter.im/cardano-dev), however, this one is not as active, but is maintained by the community rather than the official cardano project.
+* Finally, there is a gitter channel that has been created for this project, that can be found [here](https://gitter.im/cardano-dev), however, this one is not as active, but is maintained by the community rather than the official cardano project.

 ## Bug Reports